Prix Jean Vigo: 2020s

-Prix Jean Vigo in Spain
+Award in Spain

-The Spanish documentary film Punto de Vista International Documentary Film Festival 1 presents, for the first time in Spain, the Premio Jean Vigo al mejor director (Jean Vigo Prize to the best director).

-The new award aims to strengthen both the spirit which inspired the festival in the first place and its commitment to the work of Jean Vigo.
-The creation of this prize has been made possible thanks to the close ties between Punto de Vista and the family of the French filmmaker.
+Spain's Punto de Vista International Documentary Film Festival presents the Premio Jean Vigo to the best director.
+The award aims to strengthen both the spirit that originally inspired the festival and the festival's commitment to the work of Jean Vigo.
+The creation of this prize was made possible thanks to the close ties between Punto de Vista and the family of the French filmmaker.

-Punto de Vista paid tribute to the director of Zero de Conduite on the 2005 centenary of his birth.
+In 2005, the festival paid tribute to Vigo on the centenary of his birth.
 Luce Vigo, film critic and daughter of Vigo and Elizabeth Lozinska, attended that year.
-The festival provided an opportunity to look back on Vigo’s entire filmography and also represented the first step in a relationship which has now fructified in the form of this award.
-The Festival took its name, Punto de Vista (Point of View), as a tribute to Vigo, the first director to refer, back in the 1930s, to a “documented point of view” as a distinctive sign of a form of filmmaking which commits the filmmaker.
+The festival provided a retrospective of Vigo's entire filmography and also represented the first step in a relationship that resulted in the award.
+The festival took its name, Punto de Vista (English: "point of view"), as a tribute to Vigo, the first director to refer, in the 1930s, to a “documented point of view” as a distinctive sign of a form of filmmaking that commits the filmmaker.